 To elevate the aroma of this dish, we will start by lightly toasting the warm spices.
 Using your mortar and pestle (M/P - you should really get one if you don't have one yet!) lightly tap the black cardamom pods to crack open their hard shell.
 Remove the small seeds inside and drop them in a dry pan.
 Bring the heat to medium and toast them in the pan until they're very aromatic.
 When they're ready, drop them back into your mortar and let them cool for a minute.
 Next, add you coriander seeds to the pan and similarly toast until aromatic - then drop them in the mortar.
 Next, (for extra credit) drop your ginger slices into the dry pan and toast them a bit, until they are slightly black on the edges.

 Grind up your dry spices in your M/P into as fine a powder as you can manage.
+Add in the ginger slices and pound them into a paste.

 Have your measured 1.5 cups of coconut milk ready.